The Marsden Korowai

 There are three types of feather in its featherwork: three rows of short light brown feathers, one row of ginger brown feathers and the remaining ten rows of natural brown feathers with natural green and blue tinge.

 The taniko (woven band) sewn into the top of the korowai represents the values and colours of the school, with its colours of green, blue and white.
 The triangles across the taniko design suggest God the Father, the Son and the Holy Spirit.
-Symbolically, the mountain-like shapes point heavenward and typify the pillars of excellence, resilience, creativity and giving.
+Symbolically, the mountain-like shapes point heavenward and typify the values of excellence, resilience, creativity and service.
 They give shape to the school motto ‘Ad Summa’ – aim for the highest.

 The Marsden korowai has been blessed as part of a Chaplain’s assembly and its first wearer will be our Dux of 2017.